Géza Gyóni: Prisoner of war

+In March 1915, Gyóni was taken prisoner when the Austro-Hungarian Army surrendered Przemyśl to the Imperial Russian Army, who celebrated by immediately launching a pogrom against the city's Jewish population.
+Regular outbreaks of anti-semitic violence, as well as the religious persecution of Rusins and Ukrainians who belonged to the Eastern Catholic Churches, were to continue until the Imperial Russian Army was humiliatingly driven out of the region by the Gorlice–Tarnów offensive and into the Great Retreat of 1915.

-Gyóni was captured by the Imperial Russian Army after the surrender of Przemyśl in March 1915.
-He was permitted to remain with his younger brother Mihály Áchim, who had also been captured.
-They endured together the lengthy nine-month journey between POW receiving areas, travelling between Kiev, Moscow, Alatyr, Petropavlovsk, Omsk and finally to Krasnoyarsk in Siberia.
-It was in this camp that he learnt of the full actions of Jenő Rákosi, the politician who had been manipulating his verse for propaganda.
+Meanwhile, Gyóni was permitted to remain with his younger brother, Mihály Áchim, who had also been captured.
+Together they endured a lengthy nine-month journey between POW camps and receiving areas in Kiev, Moscow, Alatyr, Petropavlovsk, Omsk and finally Krasnoyarsk in Siberia.
+In the Krasnoyarsk camp, which was located upon a plateau 7 km outside of the city and held more than 13,000 Imperial German and Austro-Hungarian POWs, Gyóni learnt of the full actions of Jenő Rákosi, the politician who had been weaponizing his verse for wartime propaganda.
 Gyóni had only heard rumours before and was enraged by what he learned.

+Central Powers POWs who spoke Slavic languages were generally treated favorably by their Tsarist captors, due to both extreme Slavophilism and also in the hopes of recruiting them to switch sides and fight for the Allies.
+German- and Hungarian-speaking prisoners, on the other hand, were treated so inhumanely and with such unnecessary brutality that, according to historian Alfred Maurice de Zayas, the post-Armistice government of the Weimar Republic spent many years investigating and ultimately ruled that the treatment of POWs in Russian Imperial custody was a war crime according to the Hague Conventions of 1899 and 1907.

-He went on to write perhaps his finest poetry in the quiet and boredom he found there and produced the collection Levelek a kálváriáról és más költemények (Letters from Golgotha and Other Poems) in 1916 which was published in Hungary, based on manuscripts sent through the lines.
+Even so, Gyóni went on to write perhaps his finest poetry as a POW in Krasnoyarsk and produced the collection Levelek a kálváriáról és más költemények (Letters from Golgotha and Other Poems) which was published in 1916, based on manuscripts sent through the lines.

 According to Erika Papp Faber, "The framework of this volume is provided by his unfaithful sweetheart and is filled with homesickness and visions of reconciliation with her."

 Death

 Gyóni died in the camp on his 33rd birthday, shortly after having a psychotic breakdown in response to his brother's death on 8 June.
+He was buried beside his brother at the Troitsky Cemetery in Krasnoyarsk.

-Gyóni wrote a poem in captivity which represented his attitude to life entitled Magyar bárd sorsa (A Hungarian bard's fate):
+Gyóni wrote a poem in enemy captivity which represented his attitude to life entitled Magyar bárd sorsa (A Hungarian bard's fate):